pantheon-systems/documentation/source/content/integrated-composer.md

 ---
 title: Integrated Composer
-description: Learn how to deploy a Drupal site with integrated Composer
+description: Learn how to deploy a site with Integrated Composer
 tags: [composer, workflow]
 categories: [drupal]
 contributors: [edwardangert]